Los Angeles Memorial Coliseum: Coliseum Cauldron

 The Coliseum Cauldron was built for the 1932 Summer Olympics and was also reused during the 1984 Summer Olympics.

-The cauldron is a main sight on stadium and is still present in the Stadium.
 It is lit during special events (such as the period when an edition of the Olympic Games are being held in another city or in mourning for some personality related to the city).
-As the stadium was the main venue on the 2015 Special Olympics World Summer Games the cauldron was relit by Rafer Johnson during the opening ceremonies and extinguished during the closing ceremony.

-In addition, the torch has been lit on the following historic occasions:
+Among others, the flame has been lit on the following occasions: